thongtech/go-legacy-win7/README.md

 We now provide two build options for Windows amd64:

 - **Standard build**
-  Maximum Windows 7/2008R2 compatibility with the reverted race detector.
-Use this if you need Windows 7 and Windows Server 2008 R2 support.
+  Maximum compatibility with Windows 7, 8, 8.1, Server 2008 R2, Server 2012, and Server 2012 R2 with the reverted race detector.
+Use this if you need legacy Windows support.

 - **Race detector build** (version suffix `-race`)
   Uses Go's latest stable race detector without modifications.
 Recommended for Windows 10+ when running race tests to avoid potential edge cases with the legacy race detector.
 See [issue #6](https://github.com/thongtech/go-legacy-win7/issues/6)